Replicating Lavender's Greeks¶

 Try it now

-Fetch the pricing inputs for a representative SPX call and put around 90 days out, anchored at the forward.
+Fetch the at-the-forward call and put around 90 days out for SPX and its weekly variant SPXW (four rows: one ATF call/put pair per root).
 The chain group provides forward, t, t_disc, and rate.
 The core group provides the Greeks you'll verify against.
+Any single row is enough -- the formulas below work the same against all of them.

 These two numbers appear in every option pricing formula.
 They measure how far in-the-money the forward is, normalized by volatility: